Liberace: Personal life

 In the later years of his life, having earned sudden wealth, Liberace spent lavishly, displaying extravagant materialism in his life and his act.
-In 1953, he designed and built his first celebrity house in Sherman Oaks, California on Valley Vista Blvd., located in the San Fernando Valley region of Los Angeles.
-The house featured a piano theme throughout, including a piano-shaped swimming pool which remains today.
-His dream home, with its lavish furnishings, elaborate bath, and antiques, added to his image.
-He leveraged his fame through hundreds of promotional tie-ins with banks, insurance companies, automobile companies, food companies, and even morticians.
+In 1953, he designed and built his first celebrity house in Sherman Oaks, California, on Valley Vista Blvd., located in the San Fernando Valley.
+The house featured a piano theme throughout, including a piano-shaped swimming pool that remains today.
+His dream home, with its lavish furnishings, elaborate bath and antiques, added to his image.
+He maintained a public image through hundreds of promotional tie-ins with banks, insurance companies, automobile companies, food companies, and even morticians.
 Liberace was an experienced pitchman and relied on the support of his vast audience of housewives.
 Sponsors sent him complimentary products, including his white Cadillac limousine, and he reciprocated enthusiastically: "If I am selling tuna fish, I believe in tuna fish."
+Liberace became bald in his middle-aged years and was so insecure about his hair loss that he began wearing elaborate hairpieces and refused to let himself be seen without his toupee, both in public and in private, even sleeping with them on.